mozeezy/nipsey/README.md

 # Introducing Nipsey - get an inspirational quote using your voice only!

 Nipsey is a voice assistant app that gives you a random inspirational quote using your voice only.
 For this app, I built the front-end using ReactJS and materialUI to assist with styling the page.

 The voice commands were handled using Alan Studio, which is Alan AI's online web IDE/code editor and is therefore abstracted from the user.
-To view the code I used to handle voice commands, go to this gist here: https://gist.github.com/mozeezy/842aa99a31ee10e58ad702b637497440
+To view the code I used to handle voice commands, [go to this gist here](https://gist.github.com/mozeezy/842aa99a31ee10e58ad702b637497440)

 ## How to use